 While you’re out and about, don’t forget to pick up a loaf of french bread to go right along with this slow cooker soup!

-How do I make my Slow Cooker French Onion Soup?
+Making Slow Cooker French Onion Soup

 - Place the sliced onions in a 5 qt. or larger slow cooker.